MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpsd/concepts/live-service-to-service.md

 ### Adding session members

 Session members are added and modified by using one of the above patterns.
-Generally, the minimum operation to add a player is by setting a property or constant, typically the member’s active status property.
+Generally, the minimum operation to add a player is by setting a property or constant, typically the member's active status property.

 > [!NOTE]
 > Members that are not set to active will be removed automatically by the service dependent on the `InactiveTimeout` value for the MPSD session.